rl-86/kino-clone-project/README.md

 # Group-Assignment2-Cinema-Project

 # Best Practices
-- språk på commits engelska
+- Language used in commits: English.
-- så tydligt som möjligt i namn och commits
+- Be as clear as possible in commits and names.
-- två godkända review --> merge.
-Vem som helst kan merge:a
+- Two approvals on every pull request before merge.
+Whoever can perform a merge.
-- prettier med enkel quotation
+- Prettier extension in Vscode with single quotation.
-- BEM-ish namngivning av klasser
+- BEM-ish for class namens in SASS/CSS.
-- jobba i sin egen branch när man skapar grejer, inte radera branchen efter merge
+- Work in separate branches; dont remove the branch after merge.
-- assigna sig själv när man skapar en issue
+- Assign yourself when working on an issue.
-- använda kebab-case för namn på branches
+- Use kebab-case when for branch names.